|

 section 1256contracts, and

-(B) with respect to which each position forming part of such
+(B) with respect to which each

 straddle is clearly identified,